 - Step Four: You can leave it on the counter to set or speed things up by placing the baking sheet in the fridge for 15 minutes to set.

-What to serve with No Bake Avalanche Cookies
+What to serve with Slow Cooker Avalanche Cookies

 Avalanche cookies are very sweet, so my kids always enjoy them with a cold glass of milk.
 They also like to share with Santa 🙂